 Fort Wayne Family Weekend

-This route is best for families with younger kids who want the zoo, Science Central, riverfront parks, and a manageable city experience.
+This route is best for families with younger kids who want the zoo, Science Central, riverfront parks, botanical gardens, and a manageable city experience.

 Southern Indiana Family Route